 Office of CDOT Headquarters Project Support-ROW/Survey Dept. requires the following package of material.

 Plans and Survey Section.
-Submittals are formatted pdf’s shared through email or Projectwise
+Submittals are formatted pdf’s shared through email or ProjectWise

 ROW Memo for Authorization stating the revisions and the purpose for the revisions.